-With the United Kingdom having left the European Union (“Brexit”), citizens of the UK no longer benefit from Freedom of Movement within the European Union.
-This change came into place at the start of 2021.
-UK citizens planning on living and working in Germany now require a residence permit.
-One option is the EU Blue Card, which allows its holder to live and work in Germany for four years.
-There are many advantages to the EU Blue Card, including enabling its holders to have accelerated access to permanent residency.
+With the United Kingdom having left the European Union (“Brexit”), UK citizens no longer benefit from Freedom of Movement within the European Union.
+This change took effect at the start of 2021.
+UK citizens planning to live and work in Germany now require a residence permit.
+One option is the EU Blue Card, which allows its holder to live and work in Germany for a period of four years.
+The EU Blue Card offers several advantages, including enabling its holders to gain accelerated access to permanent residency.

-Before Brexit, UK citizens did not need residence permits to work in Germany; it may be daunting to apply for them now.
+Before Brexit, UK citizens did not require residence permits to work in Germany; however, applying for them may now be daunting.
 Companies that typically hire employees from the UK may also need legal assistance overseeing the applications.

 At Schlun & Elseven Rechtsanwälte, we are a full-service law firm specialising in business immigration.
-Our lawyers deeply understand immigration matters and will provide clear guidance on all requirements.
-Our lawyers offer comprehensive legal services and excellent legal representation if any further difficulties are involved.
-Contact us now to start a beneficial partnership today.
+Our lawyers have a deep understanding of immigration matters and will provide clear guidance on all requirements.

 If you have a particular issue or legal question concerning German Immigration Law, you can contact our law office anytime.
 Our lawyers for German Immigration Law can be reached by phone, email and also provide video conferencing options.
 For more legal information, please visit our Immigration Information Germany Center.